jaddbouk/web-accessibility-quiz/README.md

 # To open the page:
-Press 'download zip' under the code button, unzip the folder and run 'index.html' in your browsers
+Press 'download zip' under the code button, unzip the folder and run 'index.html' in your browser

 # What this is:
 This is a quiz for web accessibility